Here are some photos of the Notre Dame Cathedral in Paris.

 The Icons at the Entrance / West Gate.
 Notre Dame was built in the 12th century.
 It is one of the most revered Gothic churches in France.
 Before you step into the entrance door, look up and see the details of the sculptures above you.
 They’re pretty amazing Christian icons.

 The Holy Crown of Thorn.
 Inside, there’s a separate room (for an extra fee) where you can see the Holy Crown of Thorn.
 It is said that this is the same thorny crown that was placed on Jesus’ head while he was carrying the cross.
 A Passion relic, they say.
 I didn’t go inside but my friend did.
 She said, she didn’t see it there. 😀

 Gargoyles.
-They’re creepy and they’re everywhere on the building.
+They’re creepy and they’re everywhere in the building.

 To the Tower.
-I didn’t have the chance to get up there.
-I thought that the entrance to get to the tower was inside.
-I was so wrong.
-I had to exit and turn right.
+I didn’t have the chance to get up there because I thought that the entrance to get to the tower was inside.
+Of course, I was so wrong and so I had to exit and turn right.
 When I arrived at the gate at 4:03, the lady guard said that no more visitors were allowed.
-Apparently, the last visitors to get in is at 4:00 p.m.
+Apparently, the last visitors get in is at 4:00 p.m.

 Around the Cathedral.
 Do what I did.
-Sit outside in one of the cafes that surrounds the Cathedral.
-Get some cheese and wine. 😀 Well, I got a cheese cake and a glass of wine though. 😀 A walk from here, you’ll find Shakespeare and Company, a cafe and Paris’ most favorite bookstore.
+Sit outside in one of the cafes that surround the Cathedral.
+Get some cheese and wine. 😀 Well, I got a cheesecake and a glass of wine though. 😀 A walk from here, you’ll find Shakespeare and Company, a cafe and Paris’ favorite bookstore.

 Sculptures.
-There are a lot of carved statues , big and small, inside Notre Dame.
+There are a lot of carved statues, big and small, inside Notre Dame.
 There’s this one that seems so weird to me.
-See photo below.
+See the photo below.
 Is this the Gothic version of Michelangelo’s “Pieta?”

 How to get to Notre Dame.
 Get on the subway line 4 and get off at Cite.